eosho/ARMA/README.md

 2. **Template Validation**: Validates user-provided fields against ARM template requirements.
 3. **Deployment**: Deploys the validated template to Azure, handling both resource group and subscription scopes.

-These subgraphs are orchestrated by a **master graph** (`graph.py`), which manages the overall workflow and state transitions.
+These subgraphs are orchestrated by a **master graph** (see implementation in the main app), which manages the overall workflow and state transitions.

 ---

 ## State Management

-All conversational and workflow state is managed via a single, strongly-typed state object (`MasterState` in `state_schemas.py`).
+All conversational and workflow state is managed via a single, strongly-typed state object (`ARMAState` in `state.py`).
 This state includes:

 - `messages`: **Full conversation history** (user, agent, and system/progress messages)
 - `intent`, `resource_type`, `provided_fields`, `resource_group_name`, `subscription_id`, `subscription_name`, `location`